farzamani/AIBBC_2025/README.md

 ### NOTE:
 To run the scripts on your own machine, you will need a set of packages.
 For most users, these can be installed swiftly by the code in "0_INSTALL_PACKAGES.R" in the Code folder.

+## Software Version

+In this project we use R 4.5.1.
+And some other packages.